How to Become a Registered Health Information Technician (RHIT)

 In today’s digital environment, however, registered health information technicians (RHITs) actually manage the information behind all medical decisions, insurance disbursements, and service referrals, ensuring the continuity of care.
 RHITs are key in ensuring all patient data remains in the right place where the right people can access it electronically when needed—and the wrong people can’t.

 Much more than filing clerks, RHITs have been called “the brains” of modern medicine because they’re charged with gathering and storing all the moving parts—from insurance codes to billing information to medical terminology—and filtering out unneeded info.
-And particularly for introverts and others who aren’t interested in patient-facing roles in healthcare, this administrative position is invaluable to the team while requiring minimal interactions with clientele.
+Particularly for introverts and others who aren’t interested in patient-facing roles in healthcare, this administrative position is invaluable to the team and requires minimal interactions with clientele.

 Successful RHITs must have a firm knowledge of medical procedures and proficiency in data systems.
 They need to communicate clearly to coordinate the actions of medical teams and insurance providers, but they also may work solo in healthcare environments.

-It’s a behind-the-scenes position that’s expected to grow significantly in the next decade, according to the U.S. Bureau of Labor Statistics (BLS 2022).
-In fact, the BLS reported that there were 186,400 medical records and health information technicians around the country in 2021.
-Between 2021 and 2031, this field is predicted to grow by 7 percent, adding 12,300 fresh opportunities.
-Notably, this is slightly more than the average growth anticipated across all occupations during that decade (5 percent).
+According to the U.S. Bureau of Labor Statistics, it’s a behind-the-scenes position expected to grow significantly in the next decade (BLS 2024).
+In fact, the BLS reported that there were 194,300 medical records and health information technicians around the country in 2022.
+Between 2022 and 2032, this field is predicted to grow by 8 percent, adding 16,500 fresh opportunities.
+Notably, this is much more than the average growth anticipated across all occupations during that decade (3 percent).

 Of course, not everyone who moves patient files around digitally is an RHIT; it’s an official credential that must be earned by completing an approved academic program and passing an exam from the American Health Information Management Association (AHIMA), the predominant national certification organization in this line of work.